RyotaInagaki1/SPISEA/README.md

-# Ryota Inagaki's fork of SPISEA
+# Ryota Inagaki's fork of SPISEA Internal Release of Fall 2020 code
 Note that the work here is in progress and that there will be more contributions and changes to the code heading into spring 2021.
 For documentation (in progress and will be in LaTex form soon) for Fall 2020 Internal Release: https://docs.google.com/document/d/1p6FabRT29atZ1DXsyIxF29IeTrWXjSVIXF2e7LzlxSk/edit?usp=sharing